filipecarneiro/DocMailer/README.md

 ```bash
 dotnet run send-all
 ```
-Processes all recipients from the Excel file.
+Processes all active recipients from the Excel file.
+Recipients marked as CANCELED or -1 are excluded.

 ### Send to Unsent Recipients Only
 ```bash
 dotnet run send-not-sent
 ```
-Only sends to recipients who haven't received emails yet.
+Only sends to active recipients who haven't received emails yet.
+Recipients marked as CANCELED or -1 are excluded.

 ### Send to Non-Responders
 ```bash
 dotnet run send-not-responded
 ```
-Sends to recipients who received emails but haven't responded.
+Sends to active recipients who received emails but haven't responded.
+Recipients marked as CANCELED or -1 are excluded.

 ### Send Test Email
 ```bash
 dotnet run send-test
 ```
-Sends a test email to the first recipient for testing purposes.
+Sends a test email to the first active recipient for testing purposes.
+Recipients marked as CANCELED or -1 are excluded.

 ### Send to Specific Recipient
 ```bash